FlowFans/zealy-campaigns/README.md

-# dev-campaigns
+# Developer Campaigns

-Developers Campaigns for Cadence and Flow Blockchain
+This is a repository for some Developer's Campaigns related to Cadence and Flow Blockchain.

+## 2023